Why partial eclipses are worth seeing

 Crescent shadows

-One of the neatest things about a partial solar eclipse is that shadows take on different shapes and qualities than usual.
+During a partial solar eclipse, shadows take on different shapes and qualities than usual.

 If you want to see this effect in an even more pronounced way, you can hold a colander up to the Sun and look at the shadow it casts on the ground.
 The Sun’s crescent shape will be projected through each hole in the colander.

-You can even make the crescent shadow effect happen by holding your hands up to the Sun’s light, overlapping your fingers in a criss-cross pattern.
+You can also make the crescent shadow effect happen by holding your hands up to the Sun’s light, overlapping your fingers in a criss-cross pattern.

 With all of these shadow effects, it’s easiest to see the crescent shapes if you cast the shadows on a smooth surface like concrete or a large piece of cardboard or paper.

 Shadows will also get sharper.
-Normally, the edges of a shadow under the full Sun are a bit fuzzy because the light our star generates spreads out at an infinite number of angles.
+Normally, the edges of a shadow under the full Sun are a bit fuzzy because the light our star generates spreads out at many different angles to arrive at Earth.
 But as the Sun gets eclipsed into a crescent, the number of angles of light we’re receiving decreases.
 This makes the edges of shadows more stark.

 Animal reactions